rokwire/gateway-building-block/README.md

-# Gateway Building Bock
+# Gateway Building Block

-Go project to provide rest service for rokwire dining building block.
+The Gateway Building Block provides access to external systems for the Rokwire platform.

+## Documentation
+The functionality provided by this application is documented in the [Wiki](https://github.com/rokwire/gateway-building-block/wiki).

+The API documentation is available here: https://api.rokwire.illinois.edu/gateway/api/doc/ui/index.html

 ## Set Up